sidd190/meteor/v3-docs/docs/about/modern-build-stack/transpiler-swc.md

 require("@ui/button");
 ```

-SWC resolve aliases for binding imports correctly, but side-effect imports and require calls won’t.
-Use relative paths for side-effect imports.
-For require calls, use a binding import or a relative path depending on whether they import modules or run side effects.
+SWC resolve aliases for imports correctly, but require calls won’t.
+For require calls, use an import or a relative path.

-SWC has no [module-resolver plugin like Babel’s](https://www.npmjs.com/package/babel-plugin-module-resolver) yet.
-You’ll need to stick with relative paths or binding imports.
+SWC has no [module-resolver plugin like Babel’s](https://www.npmjs.com/package/babel-plugin-module-resolver) yet, which could affect require calls in the future.

 ### React Runtime